webdes27/reactos/CONTRIBUTING.md

 Tests are used to check the functionality and correctness of APIs on ReactOS compared to Windows implementations.
 There are some unit tests that you could help ReactOS pass, which can be found [in the Web Test Manager][testman] and some that are broken or yet to be written.

-### Fixing Coverity scans
+### Fix Coverity scans

 [Coverity] is enhanced static analysis that uncovers leaks, buffer overflows, security issues and other.
 We do such scans on ReactOS codebase pretty often.
 You can [request][request-coverity] to see Coverity 'defects' and help to fix them.

 ### Test ReactOS